14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: Introduction

-Modeling ions with full accuracy can be done by solving the kinetic equation \cite{ferziger1972mathematical}, with either deterministic or particle\hyp{}based numerical approaches \cite{birdsall2004plasma}.
-The high dimensionality of such equation makes kinetic solvers usually computationally expensive.
-Nonetheless, kinetic solvers are often employed when simulating ions in Hall thruster plasmas, since their computational cost remains much smaller than the expense associated to the solution of electrons \cite{parra2006two,hara2012one,shashkov2017one}.
+Modelling ions with a full accuracy can be done by solving the kinetic equation,\cite{ferziger1972mathematical} with either deterministic or particle-based numerical approaches.\cite{birdsall2004plasma} The high dimensionality of this equation makes kinetic solvers usually computationally expensive.
+Nonetheless, kinetic solvers are often employed when simulating ions in Hall thruster plasmas, since their computational cost remains much smaller than the expense associated to the simulation of electrons.\cite{parra2006two,hara2012one,shashkov2017one}

-As opposed to kinetic methods, one can opt for a fluid\hyp{}like model.
+As opposed to kinetic methods, one can opt for a fluid-like model.
 Such models are drastic simplifications of the kinetic problem and consist in solving only for a limited set of moments of the VDF.
-The simplest fluid model probably consists in the pressureless gas equations (see for example \cite{chen2003formation}).
-This model has been frequently employed in the literature \cite{ahedo2002model,yim2008computational,choi2008modeling,de20093d}.
-Indeed, this model has proved very effective for the sake of reproducing the lower order moments of the VDF, such as the density and velocity.
-However, such model does not give any information on the ion temperature, that may be a sensitive information in a number of scenarios \cite{lafleur2016theory2}.
-The Euler equations for gas dynamics significantly improve things by adding an energy equation.
+The simplest fluid model probably consists in the pressureless gas equations.\cite{chen2003formation} This model has been frequently employed in the plasma propulsion literature. \cite{ahedo2002model,yim2008computational,choi2008modeling,de20093d} Indeed, this model has proven to be very effective in reproducing the lower order moments of the VDF, such as the density and velocity.
+However, such a model does not give any information on the ion temperature, that may be an important quantity in a number of scenarios.\cite{lafleur2016theory2} The Euler equations of gas dynamics significantly improve things by adding an energy equation.
 Still, these equations remain an approximation and one should consider that, due to the low collisionality and the electrical acceleration, the solution is likely to show temperature anisotropy.
-Moreover, the distriubtion function can show strong asymmetries associated to a non\hyp{}zero heat flux (thus breaking the adiabatic assumption of the Euler equations).
-There can also some non\hyp{}equilibrium effects on higher order moments.
-The Navier\hyp{}Stokes equations extend the validity of the Euler equations and include a heat flux, but are still based on small perturbations of a local Maxwellian VDF and therefore are not considered here.
+Moreover, the distribution function can show strong asymmetries associated to a non-zero heat flux (thus breaking the adiabatic assumption of the Euler equations).
+Higher-order moments can also show non-equilibrium effects.
+The Navier-Stokes equations extend the validity of the Euler equations and include a heat flux, but are still based on small perturbations of a local Maxwellian VDF and therefore are not considered here, since we wish instead to obtain a formulation that allows for strong departures from equilibrium.